seabbs/backup/README.md

 # Manage local GitHub backups

-This repository contains an approach for dealing with backing up GitHub (and other remotes) locally. **It does not backup local work to remotes.** This approach has been developedfor my own use so use with care.
+This repository contains an approach for dealing with backing up GitHub (and other remotes) locally. **It does not backup local work to remotes.** This approach has been developed for my own use so use with care.
 Please let me know if you have any suggestions for improvements.

 # How it works